cogenta/Conduit/README.md

 Once this is registered, you can access the pipeline in your code by injecting `IPipeline<T>`/`IAsyncPipeline<T>`.

-_**Note**: You can have different default pipelines for your synchronos and asynchronos code paths._
+_**Note**: You can have different default pipelines for your synchronous and asynchronous code paths._

 ### Conditional execution of pipline phases